swagger-api/swagger-parser/README.md

 ```

 ### Extensions
 This project has a core artifact--`swagger-parser`, which uses Java Service Provider Inteface (SPI) so additional extensions can be added.
-To read Swagger 1.0, 1.1, and 1.2 specifications, a module is included called `swagger-legacy-spec-parser`.
+To read Swagger 1.0, 1.1, and 1.2 specifications, a module is included called `swagger-compat-spec-parser`.
 This reads those older versions of the spec and produces 2.0 objects.

 To build your own extension, you simply need to create a `src/main/resources/META-INF/services/io.swagger.parser.SwaggerParserExtension` file with the full classname of your implementation.
 Your class must also implement the `io.swagger.parser.SwaggerParserExtension` interface.
 Then, including your library with the `swagger-parser` module will cause it to be triggered automatically.